ehw-fit/zynq-nvdla-faultinjection/guide/hardware.md

 RAM_DISABLE_POWER_GATING_FPGA
 ```

-The NVDLA is using CSB interface for communication for processor.
-Because of no CSB to AXI converter, the CSB to APB
+The NVDLA uses the CSB interface for processor communication.
+Since there is no CSB to AXI converter, the CSB to APB
 converter from the NVDLA source code was used.
-The wrapper for it was used from
+The wrapper for it was used from [Lei Wang's blog post](https://leiblog.wang/NVDLA-Xilinx-FPGA-Mapping/#1-2-1-csb2apb).
-[Lei Wang's blog post](https://leiblog.wang/NVDLA-Xilinx-FPGA-Mapping/#1-2-1-csb2apb).
-And APB was converted to AXI with
-converter avaiable in Vivado.
+And APB was converted to AXI using the converter available in Vivado.

-The resulting block design contains these main sections:
+The resulting block design includes these main sections
 - Fault injection (red)
 - NVDLA (green)
 - External memory (purple)

-FI control signals are routed to AXI GPIO IP core to enable FI control from software.
+The FI control signals are routed to the AXI GPIO IP core to allow software control of the FI.

 ![block_design](../img/block_design.png)

-Address mapping is as following
+Address mapping is as follows:
 ![address_editor](../img/address_editor.png)

-Due to usage of different Vivado and PetaLinux version, the hardware description must be exported in old HDF format with command:
+Due to the use of different Vivado and PetaLinux versions, the hardware description must be exported in the old HDF
+format using the command:
 ```shell
 write_hwdef -force -file <location>/filename.hdf
 ```